oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 are also allowed in the `v` property in the source string.
 This includes numbers, strings, booleans, arrays, and objects.

-It is important to note that the HS-Disclosures containing the source string is neither intended nor suitable for direct consumption by an application that needs to access the disclosed claim values.
-The SD-JWT-Release are only intended to be used by a verifier to check the digests over the source strings and to extract the original JSON data.
+It is important to note that the HS-Disclosures object containing the source string is neither intended nor suitable for direct consumption by an application that needs to access the disclosed claim values.
+The HS-Disclosures object is only intended to be used by a verifier to check the digests over the source strings and to extract the original JSON data.
 The original JSON data is then used by the application.
 See (#processing_model) for details.

 ## Format of an SD-JWT